Regional Representative for the National Social Anxiety Center (NSAC)

 Other Forms of OCD

 OCD can take many shapes beyond these subtypes.
-Some additional examples include:
+Some additional examples that OCD therapy can help with include:

 • Sexual Orientation OCD: Obsessive doubts about your sexual orientation, even when it conflicts with your lived reality.